hanfak/airportv2-mvn-enterprise/docs/Task.md

 - Logging
     - ~~use testlogger~~
     - ~~slf4j~~
-    - Access and audit logging
+    - Access logging
+    - Audit logging
+        - ~~audit incoming and outgoing requsts to app~~
+        - audit 3rd party req/resp logs
     - Logback to config logging
     - logback add logs to file, and append
     - What to log